SoteriaInitiative/coredata/README.md

 - Comprehensive personal identify attributes for entity identification
 - Synthetic goAML generator and exporter for multi-bank large cash scenarios
 - goAML reports group same-day transactions by originator and track account balances
+- Reports use STR code and include standard indicators 1131V and 2003G

 # ⚠️ Limitations:
 Please consider the following limitations or known issues: